This tutorial is part of our tutorial series on content marketing and web content creation.

 To learn more about using memes, cartoons, comics, and animated videos as content, see the tutorial below:

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.
+This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been tested, reviewed, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.